Dear Friends and Supporters,

 We were able to purchase and take a portable Ultrasound unit and 2 doptones this trip, and this helped tremendously in diagnosing conditions in their early stages.
 These are very simple things we take for granted in the U.S. but are incredibly rare in places like Sierra Leone where they can add so much to the inadequate care currently available.
 We continue to assist in the Obstetrical and Gynecological care at the Bo Government Hospital and with this synergism we will make a difference.

 Finally, we are very excited about a new fund raising effort that will be launched in a few weeks.
 Shawn Graft and Leila Janah have spent hundreds of hours working on this project called Samahope, and hopefully this will facilitate and expedite our goal of providing the quality of care these people deserve.
-Shawn, and his wife Dr. Alexandra Rogers an urologist, had visited and helped us a couple of years ago in Sierra Leone and have remained very active in our program.
+Shawn had visited and helped us a couple of years ago in Sierra Leone and have remained very active in our program.
 Leila has a long list of overseas accomplishments, and she visited Sierra Leone about two years ago and has been working on helping our program ever since.
 Be sure and look Samahope.org up, and we will keep you posted as it goes live – we’re very excited about it.

 We will be returning again in a few weeks, and thanks to all of you that continue to support our program, enabling us to help many more people.